 Speaking Spanish as well as being familiar with Spanish-speaking culture would be a great addition to your resume and could lead you to landing a job in Spain or Latin America.
 Mastering this foreign language could help you interact with people from all over the world and give them advice thanks to everything you've learned about Spanish culture or Latin American culture.

-If you’d like an adventure, instead of taking Spanish lessons london, why not consider taking an immersion trip to a Spanish speaking country?
+If you’d like an adventure, instead of taking Spanish classes Sydney, why not consider taking an immersion trip to a Spanish speaking country?
 By doing so you can learn to speak like the locals do, whilst enhancing your pronunciation and language skills.

 This is a great way to improve your Spanish while gaining invaluable experience.
 In fact, your language learning will never improve as quickly as it will by moving abroad.
 So where is Spanish spoken?
 Well you have plenty of options seeing as though Spanish is spoken in 20 different countries, and it is the primary language in Latin America.